-The first time you interact with a Gym, be it by spinning the Photo Disc on top, battling, taking possession, and placing a Pokémon on the Gym, or beating a Raid Boss that's taken over the Gym, you'll see a badge appear and it'll be added to your collection.
+The first time you interact with a Gym, be it by spinning the Photo Disc on top, battling, placing a Pokémon in the Gym, or beating a Raid Boss that's taken over the Gym, you'll see a badge appear, and it'll be added to your collection.

-You can get a Gym badge for every Gym you interact with, so prepare for the number of badges you have to grow and grow.
+You can get a Gym badge for every Gym you interact with, so prepare for the number of badges you have to multiply.

 How do you get bronze, silver, and gold Gym badges?

 Every time you interact with a Gym, you get points for that Gym.
-Get enough points and you earn a bronze, followed by silver, followed by gold medal.
+Get enough points, and you earn a bronze, followed by silver, followed by a gold medal.

-Here are the points you need for each stage of Gym badge:
+Here are the points you need for each stage of the Gym badge:

 - Basic: 0